steve-martin-at-esure/hello_world/CONTRIBUTING.md

 ### Feature (Story) Branches

+When a new Agile story is assigned to a contributor a dedicated feature branch is required where all changes related to that story is developed.
+Ensuring that the changes related to that story remain 'self contained' and can be delivered independantly.
+At this point the story's status should be moved to 'in progress'.
-Each new Agile story should reside in its own feature branch, which can be pushed to the central repository for peer review/collaboration.
-But, instead of branching off of `master`, feature branches use develop as their parent branch.
-When a feature is complete, it gets merged back into `develop`.
+Note - Instead of branching off of `master`, feature branches use develop as their parent branch.
 Features should never interact directly with `master`.

 **Pull Requests and Peer Reviews**

-Before a feature is merged into `develop` a Pull Request should be opened allowing other developers and/or the technical team lead to review and approver the changes, with all issues and comments recorded on the GitHub platform.
+Before a story can be considered completed and merged back into `develop` a Peer Review is required.
+A Pull Request should be opened allowing other developers and/or the technical team lead to review and approver the changes, with all issues and comments recorded on the GitHub platform.
 The [PEER_REVIEW.md](PEER_REVIEW.md) checklist should be used to help with this process.
-Please ensure that all automated coding standard tests have been successfully executed and the evidence is available before submitting a Pull Request.
-This will make the peer review process quicker.
+Once a Pull request has been opened the story's status can be set to 'In Review'.
+Note - The `develop` branch should be configured to not accept Pull Requests until at least one other reviewer has approved it.

+**Completing a Story**
+When all of the changes have been approved, the story is merged back into `develop` and the status of a story can be set to 'Complete'.

 **Best Practices**: